HELP CLEAN AND RESTORE OUR CREEKS

 In General . . .

 You must be at least 7 years old to participate.
 Children under 12 must be accompanied by an adult.
+Parents of children under 10 should honestly assess the child's capabilities -- creek banks are steep and uneven and contain hazards.

 Occasionally bad weather causes us to cancel the creek cleanup for your safety.
 If it has been cold or has rained a lot just before the cleanup date, the water may be too cold or too high.
 If the weather has been doubtful the week before the cleanup, we will make a decision on Thursday whether to cancel the event.
-Check this website or the Contra Costa Times for an announcement.